saisubhash9/su26-ai301-contribution/README.md

 - Confirmed **zero core/bootstrap/runtime edits**: the runtime resolves `PERPLEXITY_API_KEY` from `auth.envVar` and the endpoint from `defaultEndpoint` automatically.
 - Final verification: `check:generated` ✅, `typecheck` ✅, full package suite **315 passed | 2 skipped**.
 - CI initially failed on a type error in the new test (reading optional discovery fields off the narrowed `as const` leaf type); fixed by widening to `ProviderDefinitionLeaf` for those assertions, then re-pushed.
-- Opened the PR against the integration branch with a detailed writeup, including the structural edge flagged below.
+- Opened **PR [#411](https://github.com/orthogonalhq/nous-core/pull/411)** against the integration branch with a detailed writeup, including the structural edge flagged below.

 ### Structural Edge Flagged to Maintainer